Top of the page

 The first symptoms of measles are like a bad cold—a high fever, a runny nose, and a hacking cough.
 The lymph nodes in your neck may swell.
 You also may feel very tired and have red, sore eyes.
 You may develop white spots inside your mouth.
 These symptoms are followed by a red, blotchy rash, beginning behind your ears and spreading downwards, all over your body.

-If you are advised to see your doctor, you may get a blood test and/or viral culture if he or she suspects that you have measles.
+If you are advised to see your doctor, you may get a blood test and/or viral culture if they suspect that you have measles.

 Measles usually gets better with home care.
 You can take medicine to lower your fever, if needed.
 Read and follow all instructions on the label.
 Also, get plenty of rest and drink lots of fluids.
 Stay away from other people as much as you can so that you don't spread the disease.
 Anyone who has measles must stay out of school, daycare, work, and public places until at least 4 days after the rash first appeared.